Biblical Hebrew: Loss of final unstressed vowels

-Vowel lengthening in stressed, open syllables occurred between the two steps, with the result that short vowels at the beginning of a -VCV ending lengthened in nouns but not verbs.
-This is most noticeable with short /a/: e.g. *kataba ('he wrote') > /dɔˈvɔr/ but *dabara ('word' acc.') > /kɔˈθav/.
+Vowel lengthening in stressed, open syllables occurred between the two steps, with the result that short vowels at the beginning of an original -VCV ending lengthened in nouns but not verbs.
+This is most noticeable with short /a/: e.g. *dabara ('word' acc.') > /dɔˈvɔr/ but *kataba ('he wrote') > /kɔˈθav/.

 The dropping of final short vowels in verb forms tended to erase mood distinctions, but also some gender distinctions; however, unexpected vowel lengthening occurred in many situations to preserve the distinctions.
 For example, in the suffix conjugation, first-singular *-tu appears to have been remade into *-tī already by Proto-Hebrew on the basis of possessive -ī (likewise first singular personal pronoun *ʔana became *ʔanī).

 Similarly, in the second-singular, inherited *-ta -ti competed with lengthened *-tā -tī for masculine and feminine forms.
 The expected result would be -t or -tā for masculine, -t or -tī for feminine, and in fact both variants of both forms are found in the Bible (with -h marking the long -ā and -y marking the long -ī).
 The situation appears to have been quite fluid for several centuries, with -t and -tā/tī forms found in competition both in writing and in speech (cf. the Secunda (Hexapla) of Origen, which records both pronunciations, although quite often in disagreement with the written form as passed down to us).
 Ultimately, writing stabilized on the shorter -t for both genders, while speech chose feminine -t but masculine -tā.
 This is the reason for the unexpected qamatz vowel written under the final letter of such words.

 The exact same process affected possessive *-ka ('your' masc. sing.) and *-ki ('your' fem. sing.), and personal pronouns *ʔanta, *ʔanti, with the same split into shorter and longer forms and the same ultimate resolution.